Dr Seth Osborne

 Together we will make sense of your life: both your life now, and your life so far.
 Particularly we will get to understand your inner life; considering matters such as what others may represent to you; what may underly your worries; what may be happening when you get, say, angry, or defensive, or jealous.
 We will discuss the impact of the wider world upon you: how important others have shaped you - especially in childhood, and societal issues such as race, culture, sexuality, and social class.

 The containing function of regular therapy helps you to feel able to think about things that previously were unthinkable, and to confront things that have previously felt unbearable and unacceptable.
 We will work through long-held losses and grievances.
 As you begin to know yourself more, fresh thoughts and options arise for how to live your life in the way you want to, consistent with your desires, values and commitments.

-I am a fully qualified psychotherapist and counsellor offering friendly, effective and confidential therapy to adults and young people aged 16+ to resolve issues including anxiety and depression.
-I have extensive experience from working in the NHS (CAMHS), private health, and now at a leading independent school where I work with both pupils and staff.
+I work with adults and young people aged 16+ to help explore and resolve various issues: from specific problems to long-standing difficulties.
+I have extensive experience from working in the NHS, private health, and at a school where I work with both pupils and staff.

 There are all sorts of feelings we may have that may cause you to consider therapy: we feel lonely, or unhappy with our relationships.
 We may lack confidence socially, or sexually.
 We may be troubled with intrusive, distressing thoughts.
 We may criticise ourselves in our minds, never feeling contented with whatever we do.